Executive Vice President

 A Presbyterian minister in the Presbytery of New York City, Mr. Davie has served the national church, presbytery and local congregations in various volunteer capacities.

 Mr. Davie serves on the Boards of Directors of the Interfaith Youth Core and Community Connections for Youth.
-He is a member of Mayor Bill de Blasio’s Clergy Advisory Council and is active with the faith table of President Obama’s “My Brother’s Keeper” Initiative.
-In addition, Mr. Davie is a member of the Chair’s Cabinet of the Human Services Council of New York City.
+He is a member of the Advisory Board of the Interfaith Assembly for Homelessness and Housing.

 Mr. Davie holds a B.A. in Political Science from Greensboro College ’78, Dean’s List and the Harold H. Hutson Award; and an M.Div. from Yale University’s Divinity School ’82, Benjamin E. Mays Fellow of The Fund for Theological Education and President of Yale Black Seminarians.
 He is also a recipient of Yale Divinity School’s Distinguished Alumnus Award.